SethumR/My-portfolio/README.md

 ## License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and available under the [Sethum Ruberu]([LICENSE](https://www.linkedin.com/in/sethum-ruberu-90a369293/).

 ## Contact